absyro/botstudio-hub/content/terms-of-use.md

 ## 9. Contact Us

 If you have any questions about these Terms, please contact us at the [contact us page](https://hub.botstudioo.com/contact-us).

-By accessing or using the Service, you acknowledge that you have read, understood, and agree to be bound by these Terms.